 New Zealand’s only native land mammal, there are two types of bat found on our islands; the long-tailed bat and the short-tailed bat.
 Both species’ bodies are about the size of a thumb with their wingspan reaching around 30 centimetres.
 It’s unknown how long the lifespan of a Pekapeka is but it is thought that it could be up to 30 years.

-In spite of their small stature, these bats are flying machines!
+Despite their small stature, these bats are flying machines!
 They can easily travel 50 kilometres/31 miles in just one evening.
-These journey is quite effortless for them as they can travel at speeds of up to 60 kilometres or 37 miles an hour.
+This journey is quite effortless for them as they can travel at speeds of up to 60 kilometres or 37 miles an hour.

 Like much of the wildlife in New Zealand, the Pekapeka had few native threats which led to the short-tailed variant foraging on the forest floor.
 Unlike most bat species found on earth, these little chaps fly down to the ground to enjoy a smorgasbord of scrub snacks.
 They’re found throughout New Zealand and the best time to see them is at dusk.

 Fantails are another success story of endemic wildlife in New Zealand.
 They have effectively adapted to an environment that has seen enormous change brought about by human activity.
 Whilst they used to predominantly live in native forests and scrub, they are now found in gardens, orchards and more exotic plantation forests too.
-It’s very likely that you’ll see a flash of their black and white tails as you meander through both native forest and parkland.
+You’ll likely see a flash of their black and white tails as you meander through both native forest and parkland.

-In Māori mythology, the fantail was responsible for the presence of death in the world.
-Maui believed he could eliminate death by successfully passing through the goddess of death, Hine-nui-te-po.
+In Māori narratives, the fantail was responsible for the presence of death in the world.
+Maui believed he could eliminate death by successfully passing through the goddess of death, Hine-nui-te-pō.
 He tried to enter the goddess’s sleeping body through the pathway of birth.
-The Piwakawaka was warned by Maui to be quiet, but instead the bird began to laugh.
-This awoke Hine-nui-te-po, who was so furious that she killed Maui.
+The Pīwakawaka was warned by Maui to be quiet, but instead, the bird began to laugh.
+This awoke Hine-nui-te-pō, who was so furious that she killed Maui.
 Māori people believe a fantail in the family home to be a bad omen.

 Yet another of our endemic birds, Tui are found throughout New Zealand.
 These boisterous birds are often heard before they’re seen.
 When spotted, they are a sight to behold.
 They display a rich blue, green and bronze iridescent sheen and have little white tufts that look a bit like Father Christmas’ beard on their throats!